The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Stovetop Coffee Maker

 Just like a kettle, only used to make coffee instead of tea.
-You might sometimes see these referred to as a Moka pot, which can either be stovetop of coming with an electric heating plate base.
+You might sometimes see these referred to as a Moka pot, which can either be stovetop or come with an electric heating plate base.

 When you use a Moka pot, you’re putting the grinds directly into the water and bringing them to a boil for one to three minutes, on average.